This idea started when Tim Maxwell at Neuverse Creative and I were discussing the idea of short narrated audios in the Batman multiverse.

 I decided to rewrite the story so that The Reaper uses the Nazis as pawns for Batman to capture and is now partially responsible for Schloss’s death by leading him to the exploding car.

-So in this version, Greuner discovers that Schloss is in Vermont and leaks it out to lead the Nazis there as well as Batman.
+So in this version, Gruener discovers that Schloss is in Vermont and leaks it out to lead the Nazis there as well as Batman.
 Seeking to kill Schloss himself, he makes Batman and Robin think that Schloss was fighting the other Nazis in the Reaper disguise and ended up getting killed by them.
-With this plan, Greuner would get away with all of it as Batman and Robin would arrest the Nazis.
+With this plan, Gruener would get away with all of it as Batman and Robin would arrest the Nazis.
 This is also why he leaves Robin alive when he’s in the Reaper outfit.

 Gruener kills Schloss’s chauffeur first, dressing him up in the Batsuit and, as the Reaper, swings at Robin to get them in the same vicinity as the Nazis.
 He then manipulates the Nazis into bombing Schloss’s car and chases the Nazi colonel in the Reaper garb.
 With his chauffeur missing, Schloss tries to escape in his car, only to get blown up.